TheWilley/ElementCatcher/README.md

 | ignoreClass | no | Only elements **without**  with this class name with be added |
 | includeClass | no | Only elements **with** this class name with be added |

+The parent element will be added by default.

 ### Example
 ```javascript
 new elementLogger({